Chinese ski instructors attract compatriots to Swiss resorts

-GRINDELWALD, Switzerland (Reuters) - China’s wealthy have long flocked to Switzerland for the watches, chocolate and scenery.
+GRINDELWALD, Switzerland, Jan 9 (Reuters) - China’s wealthy have long flocked to Switzerland for the watches, chocolate and scenery.
 Now the Alpine country is marketing another national symbol to the Chinese - skiing.

 Switzerland is training eight Chinese ski instructors and placing them in St. Moritz, Davos, Zermatt, Gstaad and other resorts for the ski season to teach Chinese tourists, in their own language and with Chinese savoir faire.

-In the resort of Grindelwald, 26-year-old Xu Zhongxing, one of the instructors taking part in the program, said the winter sport was gaining in popularity among affluent Chinese.
+In the resort of Grindelwald, 26-year-old Xu Zhongxing, one of the instructors taking part in the programme, said the winter sport was gaining in popularity among affluent Chinese.

 “In China, we play cards or mahjong in winter, but more and more people want to do outdoor sports and are discovering skiing,” Xu told Reuters.
 “The lifestyle - the clothes, the accessories - are also very fashionable among younger people.”

-With its alpine resorts and luxury shopping options, Switzerland is already a favored destination for Asian visitors, who tend to stay longer and spend more than their European counterparts.
+With its alpine resorts and luxury shopping options, Switzerland is already a favoured destination for Asian visitors, who tend to stay longer and spend more than their European counterparts.

 Swiss tourism officials hope the Swiss-schooled Chinese ski teachers will, back home, become ambassadors for Switzerland’s winter tourism industry.